amomen9/Thinx/thinx_deployment_MAC.md

 # Deploying Thinx on macOS with Docker

 The macOS counterpart of **thinx_deployment.md**.
-I wrote it on 2026-09-24 from the Linux guide, changing only what actually differs; the stack, the **.env** variables, the ports and the first login are identical on both systems.
+It is prepared on 2026-09-24 from that Linux guide, changing only what actually differs; the stack, the **.env** variables, the ports and the first login are identical on both systems.
 Every box can be pasted as it stands.